 Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be fairly rare.

-So there you have it, hot dogs are indeed a used bait for pike fishing that actually catches fish, who would’ve known!
+So there you have it!
+Hot dogs are indeed a commonly used bait for pike fishing that actually catches fish.
+Who would’ve guessed?

-So if you are running out of your conventional live or deadbait, why not give the good old hot dog a try next time you are out?
+So if you are running out of conventional live or deadbaits, why not give the good old dog a try next time you’re out?